 What You Need to Know About Heel Spurs

-The feet are probably the most important body part for everyone, whether you are an athlete or not.
-They are the joints that work the hardest and support our entire bodyweight.
-For this reason, the foot and ankle are a commonly injured body part.
-People who regularly stand during their jobs, such as nurses and construction workers, are usually the victims of foot pain.
+Where do we start when we talk about Heel Spurs?
+The feet are probably the essential body part for everyone, whether you are an athlete or not.
+They are the joints that work the hardest and support our entire body weight.
+For this reason, the foot and ankle area commonly injured body part.
+People who regularly stand during their jobs such as nurses and construction workers, are usually the victims of foot pain.
 Distance running is a sport that requires constant pounding on the ground with our feet, creating significant pressure that leads to foot pain as well.
-Depending on many biomechanical factors and foot care regimens, there are several diagnoses that can occur in the foot and ankle joint in runners.
+Depending on many biomechanical factors and foot care regimens, several diagnoses can occur in the foot and ankle joint in runners.

 The most common diagnosis in runners’ feet is plantar fasciitis.
-This condition often mimics other issues in the foot such as tendonitis and bone spurs.
-Symptoms for this condition are usually pain in the arch and/or heel of the foot that is worse in the morning when first walking or after prolonged sitting.
-Once it warms up after several steps the pain eases.
-Running is usually painless with plantar fasciitis, whereas with other conditions, such as bone spurs and stress fractures, the pain will limit running.
+This condition often mimics other issues in the foot, such as tendonitis and bone spurs.
+Symptoms for this condition are usually a pain in the arch and heel of the foot that is worse in the morning when first walking or after prolonged sitting.
+Once it warms up after several steps, the pain eases.
+Running is usually painless with plantar fasciitis, whereas, with other conditions, such as bone spurs and stress fractures, the pain will limit running.
 Therefore this condition is likely almost ignored in runners since they are usually able to get through their training without pain.
 Over time the pain from plantar fasciitis will worsen and can lead to other issues such as tears and chronic inflammation that will be debilitating at all other times of the day.

 Plantar Fasciitis or Heel Spur?

 Most runners will look up their foot symptoms and diagnose themselves with plantar fasciitis and begin managing their pain with what they find under this condition.
-The common treatment strategies for plantar fasciitis consist of icing, rolling a tennis ball under the foot to loosen the tension, and stretching the calf muscles.
-These are good treatment strategies for most foot conditions but if the pain does not seem to relieve and running becomes difficult to get through, most likely the issue is not plantar fasciitis.
+The conventional treatment strategies for plantar fasciitis consist of icing, rolling a tennis ball under the foot to loosen the tension, and stretching the calf muscles.
+These are right treatment strategies for most foot conditions, but if the pain does not seem to relieve and running becomes challenging to get through, most likely, the issue is not plantar fasciitis.

-Heel spurs are basically a calcium deposit that causes a bony lump and is a common finding in X-rays.
+Heel spurs are a calcium deposit that causes a bony lump and is a common finding in X-rays.
 Almost 40% of people have heel spurs, but are not even aware, because most do not have any pain at all.
-The pain of a heel spur is only present when it is in the process of growing, unless there is a great deal of inflammation in the surrounding areas.
+The pain of heel spurs is only present when it is in the process of growing unless there is a great deal of inflammation in the surrounding areas.
 Heel spurs are caused by prolonged straining of ligaments and tendons in the foot, excessive stretching of the plantar fascia, or tears in the protective tissue of the heel bone itself.
-It is safe to say that poor treatment and chronic plantar fasciitis can most definitely lead to the formation of a heel spur.
+It is safe to say that poor treatment and chronic plantar fasciitis can most definitely lead to the formation of a heel spurs.

 Risk Factors & Treatment Options

-Besides being a runner other risk factors for developing heel spurs are being overweight, wearing improper or badly worn shoes, having high arches or flat feet, and gait mechanics involving excessive pronation.
-Of course it is ideal to prevent heel spur formation so making sure to rotate and change running shoes frequently and maintaining a healthy bodyweight are the easiest strategies.
-Once the heel spur begins growing and it is causing pain, it is important to prevent the continued formation of the spur.
-This is really only possible if you are able to stop training for several weeks, so that all pressure on the foot can be relieved.
+Besides being a runner, other risk factors for developing heel spurs are being overweight, wearing improper or badly worn shoes, having high arches or flat feet, and gait mechanics involving excessive pronation.
+Of course, it is ideal for preventing heel spurs formation, so making sure to rotate and change running shoes frequently and maintaining a healthy body weight are the most available strategies.
+Once the heel spurs begin growing, and it is causing pain, it is essential to prevent the continued formation of the spur.
+It is only possible if you can stop training for several weeks so that all pressure on the foot can be relieved.
 In most cases, the foot is placed in a boot or other brace for two to six weeks.